krls2020/laravel-tutorial/README.md

 ```
 This special command ensures your database migrations run exactly once, even when running multiple containers.
 It's crucial for preventing duplicate migrations during scaling.

-> ⚡ **Power User Tip:** You can also manage these configurations using Zerops' GUI or import them via zcli.
-The YAML approach gives you version control and reproducibility.

 ## Step 4 — Deploying Your Application